-The first thing to understand is that neither the Chili Bun nor the Slaw Dog, aka West Virginia Hot Dog, are quite the same thing as what the rest of the world calls a Chili Dog.
+The first thing to understand is that neither the chili bun nor the slaw dog (a.k.a a West Virginia hot dog) are quite the same thing as what the rest of the world calls a chili dog.

-It was in the early 1960s that the Chili Bun moved out of shady pool room culture (where “nice” women and little children were not allowed, so they were carry out food in my and other families) and into the burgeoning custard stand and drive-in restaurant scene.
-There they met the West Virginia Hot Dog, which many aficionados claim had its origins at the Stoppette Drive-In outside of Charleston, WV, also during the Depression, when wieners and cabbage were cheap eats.
+It was in the early 1960s that the chili bun moved out of shady pool room culture (where “nice” women and little children were not allowed, so they were carry-out food in my and other families) and into the burgeoning custard stand and drive-in restaurant scene.
+There they met the West Virginia hot dog—which many aficionados claim had its origins at the Stoppette Drive-In outside of Charleston, West Virginia—during the Depression, when wieners and cabbage were cheap eats.

-Rules there are for each: Buns should be soft, not toasted.
-Either can be dressed with bright yellow ballpark mustard and chopped white onion, but ketchup, pickles or kraut are largely frowned on.
+Rules for each: Buns should be soft, not toasted.
+They can be dressed with bright yellow ballpark mustard and chopped white onion, but ketchup, pickles, and kraut are frowned on.
 Hot sauce—favored brands are Crystal, Tabasco and Texas Pete—may be liberally applied by those who wish for more heat.
 Jalapeños?
 Well, now you’re talking schisms.